Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Keldysh resonant expansions

 {\em Example 2.} We apply the Keldysh construction of the resolvent to the case of the eigenvalue problem (\ref{e:right-left_eigenvalues_v2}), with $F(\omega) = L - \omega \mathrm{I}$ as discussed in the Example 1.
 Taking into account that $F'(\omega)=-\mathrm{I}$, we find as normalisation $\langle \tilde{\alpha}_n, \tilde{v}_n\rangle = -1$.
 We can then write \bea R_L(\omega) &=& (L-\omega\mathrm{I})^{-1} = \sum_{\omega_n\in\Omega_o} \frac{\langle \tilde{\alpha}_n, \cdot\rangle}{\omega - \omega_n} \tilde{v}_n + H(\omega) \nn \\ &=& \sum_{\omega_n\in\Omega_o} \frac{\langle \alpha_n, \cdot\rangle}{\langle \alpha_n, F'(\omega_n)(v_n)\rangle} \frac{v_n}{\omega - \omega_n} + H(\omega) \nn \\ &=& \sum_{\omega_n\in\Omega_o} \frac{\langle \alpha_n, \cdot\rangle}{\langle \alpha_n, v_n\rangle} \frac{v_n}{\omega_n - \omega} + H(\omega) \nn \\ &=& \sum_{\omega_n\in\Omega_o} \frac{\langle \alpha_n, \cdot\rangle}{\omega_n - \omega} v_n + H(\omega) \ \ , \ \ \omega\in\Omega_o\setminus \sigma(L) \ , \eea where in the third line we have used $F'(\omega)=-\mathrm{I}$ and in the fourth we have chosen $\langle \alpha_n, v_n\rangle = 1$.
 For concreteness, we will make use of the last expression of $R_L(\omega)$ in later sections, valid for modes $v_n$ and comodes $\alpha_n$ satisfying \bea L v_n = \omega_n v_n \ \ , \ \ L^t \alpha_n = \omega_n \alpha_n \ \ , \ \ \hbox{with} \ \ \langle \alpha_n, v_n\rangle = 1 \ . \eea

-The resolvent in the (bounded) $\Omega_o$ region is then expressed as a finite sum of poles (assuming that the $\omega_n$'s do not accumulate in $\Omega_o$) plus an analytical operator function $H(\omega)$.
-This finite sum will play a key role in the assessment of the infinite sum of QNM expansions (\ref{e:resonant_expansion_coefficients}) as an asymptotic expansion and not (in general) a convergent series, in contrast with the selfadjoint (normal) case in (\ref{e:normal_modes}), as we see in the following subsection.
+The resolvent in the (bounded) $\Omega_o$ region is then expressed as a finite sum of poles (assuming that the $\omega_n$'s do not accumulate in $\Omega_o$) plus an analytical (holomorphic) operator function $H(\omega)$.
+This finite sum will play a key role in the assessment of the infinite sum given by the QNM expansion (\ref{e:resonant_expansion_coefficients}) as an asymptotic series and not (in general) a convergent series, in contrast with the selfadjoint (normal) case in (\ref{e:normal_modes}), as we will see in the following subsection.